 OR also makes great gloves for hikers, using lightweight waterproof and breathable fabrics which dry quickly.

-They always include nice little touches like anti-slip silicone palm pads, pull-on loops, glove clips to keep the pair together, and tapered wrists for blocking cold breezes.
+They always include nice little touches like palm pads, pull on loops, glove clips and tapered wrists.

-Two of many great options are included in our gift guide for hikers:
+Two of the many great options are included in our gift guide for hikers: